Sinuswars Home

 Smoking

 Whether one is an active or passive smoker, one becomes vulnerable to suffering from sinusitis.
 Cigarette smoke contains chemicals that interfere with the functioning of the cilia in the nose.
 Cilia are tiny hair like cells that act as brooms, which gently “sweep” and push mucus out of the sinuses.
 If the cilia are not functioning properly, the flow of mucus is disturbed thereby resulting in post nasal drip and a stuffy nose.
-A stuffy nose is the perfect breading ground for bacteria and sinus infections.
+A stuffy nose is the perfect breeding ground for bacteria and sinus infections.
 Cut down, quit or avoid smoking zones to prevent sinusitis.

 Viruses